evmos/evmosjs/README.md

   accountAddress: [sender_account_address],
   sequence: [sender_sequence],
   accountNumber: [sender_account_number],
-  // Use an empty string if the pubkey is unknown.
+  // Use the public key from the account query, or retrieve
+  // the public key from the code snippet above.
   pubkey: [sender_pub_key],
 }